 Unlike most study abroad programs, your classroom is Rome and the other cities and sites you will visit.
 You will see Ancient Roman sites such as the Forum and the Colosseum; Renaissance sites that spurred the art and literature of the age, including St. Peter's Basilica; Venetian sites featured in Shakespeare's plays like the Rialto Bridge, the Doge's Palace, and the first ghetto in Europe; and Baroque sites of marvel and wonder like the Borghese Museum.
 In addition you will travel into Rome almost every day, and take a short trip to Venice and Padua.

 We are currently accepting applications for the 2015 Shakespeare in Italy program.
-Complete applications received by December 1, 2014 will be eligible to receive a discount.
-Dates and prices are currently TBA for the program.
+The program will run July 8 - 27, 2015 and will cost $2,999.
+Complete applications received by January 15, 2015 will be eligible to receive a discount.

 Shakespeare in Italy enjoys the benefit of a staff that is well versed in overcoming the problems that often accompany travel in Italy.
 University professors who have lived in Italy and taught for the University of Dallas Rome Program are assisted by staff members who have had experience working with the University of Dallas' study abroad programs.
 All members of the staff are selected with an eye on the importance of eliminating the inefficiencies of traveling in a foreign country while also promoting a serious intellectual community.
 The student-to-staff ratio will not be greater than 5-1 so that students will have a safe and friendly experience.